The Dangers of Eating Too Much Fiber

 Digestive complications.
 Too much fiber can lead to gastrointestinal complications, like gas, bloating, nausea, diarrhea, and cramping.
 I think it’s safe to say that digestive difficulties are not something you want to experience while on the track.
 Discomfort distracts, and it can cause slower reaction times, lack of focus, and more.

-How to Prevent Yourself From Eating Too Much Fiber
+How To Keep Yourself From Eating Too Much Fiber

 Once too much fiber has been digested, waiting it out is about the only option you have besides using medication to help ease stomach issues.
-Therefore, the best offense for combating too much fiber intake is to have a solid defense in place.
+Therefore, the best offense is to have a solid defense in place.

 Here’s the game plan for preventing yourself from digesting too much fiber:

 Don’t eat a high-fiber meal right before a race.
 You’re nerves, and adrenaline is typically running at full throttle right before a race.
 Ingesting a meal that is high in fiber will most likely upset your stomach.
-The combination of nerves and high fiber before a race usually lead to disastrous results.
+The combination of nerves and high fiber before a race usually leads to disastrous results.

 Drink plenty of water.
 Remember that soluble fiber dissolves in water.
 Water can help reduce the side effects of too much fiber, mainly if your diet consists of a lot of foods with soluble fiber, like oatmeal, carrots, oranges, and apples.

 Fiber is an essential nutrient that should be included in every diet.
 However, too much fiber, or BAD fiber, can lead to issues such as a lack of other nutrients, mineral absorption issues, and digestive complications.
 The best ways to counteract too much fiber are to watch what you eat daily, keep track of your daily fiber intake with a rider nutrition plan, and drink plenty of water.